 Why your family (especially kids) each need a thoroughly packed get home bag.
-Disasters, rioting, and looting can unfold at anytime — what to do and what to carry in your get home bag when the objective of the day is to survive.
+Disasters, rioting, and looting can unfold at anytime (only those falling victim to extreme normalcy bias could think otherwise these days) — what to do and what to carry in your get home bag when the objective of the day is to survive.

 DIY projects are fun and can save you money in the long run but don’t expect to ditch your power company just yet — not unless you’re serious about going off the grid completely or are forced to following a collapse of infrastructure and the power grid.

 The ways you’re about to see below are best used as back-ups or in case of total blackouts, when even the smallest amount of electricity will mean a lot.

 Living Off The Grid By Producing At-Home Energy

 What exactly is at-home energy?
 The term encompasses any of the alternative ways of producing electric current from pedaling a bike that cranks a generator, to burning wood in a gasifier, to harvesting wave and wind energy.

 The methods I’m about to describe aren’t truly primitive because you still need alternators, inverters, batteries and so on to capture and then store the electric current; compared to major power companies, though, these methods are primitive.
 They’re worth looking at because you can use them to power small devices such as: